textpattern/textpattern.github.io/installation/configuring-a-web-server-for-textpattern.md

 category: Installation
 published: true
 title: Configuring a web server for Textpattern.
-description: This article offers guidance and tips for administrators wishing to install Textpattern to both supported web server platforms and other, unsupported web servers.
+description: This article offers guidance and tips for administrators wishing to install Textpattern to various web server platforms.
 ---

 # Configuring a web server for Textpattern

-Textpattern CMS is supported on any web server that supports PHP, MySQL and either Apache or Nginx.
-While other web server platforms are suitable for housing a Textpattern instance, additional considerations should be made for the web hosting server environment.
-This article offers guidance and tips for administrators wishing to install Textpattern to both supported web server platforms and other, unsupported web servers.
+Textpattern CMS runs on servers that run PHP, MySQL and an appropriate HTTP (web) server.
+This article offers guidance and tips for administrators wishing to configure a web server for Textpattern.

 The article's scope extends to the functional requirements of installing Textpattern on a existing production web server.
-It does not focus on installation of the web server software itself, security procedures for a production server or performance optimisations.
+It does not focus on installation of the web server software itself, security procedures for a production server or considerations toward optimising performance.

 ## In this document